-kml Description The root element of beginning of the firschemas that are re- of a KML file.
+KIIII Description beginning of the f of a KML file.
 This element is required.
 It follows the XML declaration at the ile.
 The $< kml>$ element may also include the namespace for any external XML efferenced within the file, e.g. the antenna definitions.
 Attributes xmlns Namespace declaration (required) .
 It is possible to store the antenna patterns within the KML file.
 In this case, a namespace for the antennas must be defined.
 The namespace can be defined by an additional xmlns attribute in (see example below).
-Elements Document Container for additional elements (required).
+Elements Document Container for additional elements (required) .